Business Analyst: Resume Example

 Throughout your resume, showcase your qualifications in a balanced manner, including both desirable personality traits and technical expertise.

-This not only demonstrates to hiring managers that you have the qualifications they want, it also will help you to pass any applicant tracking software programs a company uses to screen applicants.
+This not only demonstrates to hiring managers that you have the qualifications they want, but it also will help you to pass any applicant tracking software programs a company uses to screen applicants.

 For example, you might have on your template resume your job as a business development manager with a few details and accomplishments listed underneath.
 When you review the job description, you find that they are looking for someone who is an expert in Google AdWords.
 You can incorporate this in one of your bullet points.